 Technology has made our imaginations and expectations broader.
 The tech advancements have given a shoulder to our dreams that we demand and expect much more than offered.
 We can expect flying alarms, too, perhaps.
 The wearable world seems limitless because of the plenty of features it provides.
 Formerly sensors were on your ears, finger, toes, wrist, or somewhere in your clothing.
 But today, when you hear wearables, what comes to your mind is Watches!
 And Apple Watches, to be exact.

 The Apple Watch Series 6 is fantabulous, indeed.
 However, there’s a reason to look ahead of Apple if you are researching wearable tech.
 These fascinating devices go way beyond watches, keeping us fit and healthy.
-They also improve our inherent skills or provide us fantastic new powers.
+They also improve our inherent skills or provide us with fantastic new powers.
 Haha, not supernatural powers, of course, stop daydreaming!

 In fitness, there are only 2 names: Garmin & Fitbit.
 Fitbit revolutionized the fitness world since you could track data with a little clip on your belt, shoe, or wear in a watch band.
 Previous GPS maker Garmin shifted to fitness devices years back, and despite fierce competition from brands like Polar and Suunto, Garmin has become equivalent with wrist-worn tech.